 Popcornflix film rights and other assets represents the direct-to-consumer online video service and application platform comprised of five ad-supported networks with rights to over 3,000 films and approximately 60 television series.
-Popcornflix is an indefinite-lived intangible and is not subject to amortization but is subject to an annual impairment analysis.
-For the three months ended March 31, 2018 and 2017, there was no impairment charge recorded.
+Popcornflix is an indefinite-lived intangible and is not subject to amortization but annual impairment analysis.
+For the three and six months ended June 30, 2018 and 2017, there was no impairment charge recorded.